carbon-language/carbon-lang/llvm/docs/DeveloperPolicy.rst

 way to see what other people are interested in and watching the flow of the project as a whole.

-We recommend that active developers register an email account with `LLVM Bugzilla <https://bugs.llvm.org/>`_ and preferably subscribe to the `llvm-bugs
+We recommend that active developers monitor incoming issues to our `GitHub issue tracker <https://github.com/llvm/llvm-project/issues>`_ and preferably subscribe to the `llvm-bugs
 <http://lists.llvm.org/mailman/listinfo/llvm-bugs>`_ email list to keep track
 of bugs and enhancements occurring in LLVM.
 We really appreciate people who are proactive at catching incoming bugs in their components and dealing with them promptly.

-Please be aware that all public LLVM mailing lists are public and archived, and that notices of confidentiality or non-disclosure cannot be respected.
+Please be aware that all public LLVM mailing lists and discourse forums are public and archived, and that notices of confidentiality or non-disclosure cannot be respected.

 .. _patch: